taext/mt/README.md

     #podcast
     #spaghetti_related

-(Note the `..` signifying the start of a meta-tag)
+(Note the `..` signifying the start of a metatag)

 ### full syntax

-A meta-tag utilizing the dimensional aspect (tags tagging tags) looks like so
+A metatag utilizing the dimensional aspect (tags tagging tags) looks like so

 **..text..freewriting.danish.short_form.funny..not_haha.dark.british**